hotwired/hotwire-native-site/_source/ios/04_native_screens.md

 If you need to go fully native, we've got you covered: it's easy to integrate native screens to Hotwire Native's navigation flow.
 Even though you may be tempted to get a reference to Hotwire Native's navigation controller and push/present yourself, we strongly advise against it.
 It's better to leverage the power of Hotwire Native's [Path Configuration](/ios/path-configuration), even for native screens.

 First, conform your view controller to `PathConfigurationIdentifiable` and provide a matching `pathConfigurationIdentifier`.
-When Hotwire Native intercepts a link, the identifier is used to quickly work out that a native view controller was requested.
+When Hotwire Native intercepts a link, the identifier is used to resolve that a native view controller was requested.

 ```swift
 class NumbersViewController: UITableViewController, PathConfigurationIdentifiable {